 Log Your Flight Hours

 Now, you get to start flying!
-Your instructor will walk you through hangars for aircraft, helping you get familiar with the planes, and then it’s time to take flight.
+Your instructor will walk you through hangars for aircraft, helping you get familiar with the planes, and then it is time to take flight with your david clark headset and aviator sunglasses.

 Your instructor will log the number of hours you fly and teach you all the basic maneuvers to flying.
 This will help prepare you for solo flights.